hashicorp/design-system/website/docs/components/accordion/partials/code/component-api.md

 ### Accordion

-The base `Accordion` component serves only as a wrapper to group together one or more `Accordion::Item` child components.
+The `Accordion` component serves as a wrapper to group one or more `Accordion::Item` components.

 <Doc::ComponentApi as |C|>
   <C.Property @name="size" @type="enum" @values={{array "small" "medium" "large" }} @default="medium" />
   <C.Property @name="type" @type="enum" @values={{array "card" "flush" }} @default="card" />
   <C.Property @name="forceState" @type="enum" @values={{array "open" "close" }}>
-    Controls the state of all Accordion Items in the group.
+    Controls the state of all items within a group.
 Can be used to expand or collapse all items at once.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).